 But don't just section your towels off by type!
 Sort your towels out in your collection for the jobs they're best suited for.
 Don't waste a good towel on a dirty job like wiping a door hinge or polishing metal.
 Preserve your best towels and retire old or stained towels to less important jobs.

 WHATS CONTAMINATING YOUR TOWEL MAKES A DIFFERENCE

 When you think about the contamination thats in your towels after a use you're talking about a pretty thick cocktail of polymers, waxes, oils, and other stubborn residues that need strong detergents to remove.
 For example waxes and sealants are products that BY DESIGN resist removal from detergents, water, heat, etc on your paint.
 A "good durable" wax or sealant is defined by its ability to resist detergents thru more than a few washes.
 These products behave no differently when buried deep within the fibers of your towels.
-Anyone whos tried to strip wash a sealant knows that sometimes it takes a pretty aggressive mix of All Purpose Cleaner to get it completely removed.
+Anyone whose tried to strip wash a sealant knows that sometimes it takes a pretty aggressive mix of All Purpose Cleaner to get it completely removed.

 The types of contamination found in automotive detailing towels will be far different than the soil, food, and grime found in other towels around your home.
 While a dish towel might have a combination of last nights spaghetti sauce and that mystery food goo from the fridge, your detailing towels will be full of polish, wax, and sealant residues.
 Because of this the type of detergent you choose is important.

 Regular laundry soaps are still an effective option - most good detergents can remove most anything you find, or at the very least break them up enough to be effective.
 We've all seen the TV commercials where brand X removes grass stains, wine stains, ground in dirt - but I haven't seen one yet that says it'll remove carnauba wax and polymer sealants.
 Removing a grass stain from your socks is a much different proposition to removing a sealant from your towels.